isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 ### <a name="questions"></a>Vragen?

-Als u vragen hebt over deze aanbiedingen, controleert u uw relevante Yammer community's.
+Voor vragen over deze aanbiedingen raadpleegt u uw relevante Yammer community's.

 ________________
-## <a name="open-licensing-program-transitioning-resellers-to-the-cloud-solution-provider-csp-program"></a><a name="7"></a>Licentieprogramma openen: resellers overstappen naar het Cloud Solution Provider (CSP)-programma
+## <a name="open-licensing-program-transitioning-resellers-to-the-cloud-solution-provider-csp-program"></a><a name="7"></a>Licentieprogramma openen: Resellers overstappen naar het Cloud Solution Provider (CSP)-programma

 ### <a name="categories"></a>Categorieën